ENCODE-DCC/atac-seq-pipeline/docs/tutorial_local_singularity.md

 9. See full specification for [input JSON file](input.md).

 10. Please read through the next section.
-It's VERY IMPORTANT
+It's VERY IMPORTANT.

 ## Binding directories for singularity

 1. Singularity automatically binds two directories (your `$HOME` and your current working directory `$PWD`) RECURSIVELY.
 So it has access to any physical/hard-linked data under these directories.
 See item 2) for soft-linked (linked with `ln -s`) data.

-2. However, if your input data live on a different location you need to manually bind it for singularity.
+2. However, if your input data live on a different location then you need to manually bind them for singularity.
 For example, you git cloned our pipeline on your `$HOME/code/atac-seq-pipeline` and run pipelines.
 You want to use `/scratch/fastq.gz` as an input (which is outside of your `$HOME` and `$PWD`) then singularity will not be able find it.
 Even if your input is `$HOME/fastq.gz` but it's a soft link to `/scratch2/any/sub-dir/fastq.gz` then singularity cannot find it either.

 3. Therefore, you need to modify `workflow_opts/singularity.json` to specify such bindings (`"singularity_command_options"` as `"--bind ROOT_DIR_FOR_YOUR_DATA"`).
 All subdirectories/files under `ROOT_DIR_FOR_YOUR_DATA` will be bound RECURSIVELY.
 You can also specify multiple directories (comma-separated).
 For the example of the item 2) see the following JSON:
     ```